Visiting College Campuses – How to Make the Most of your Campus Visit

 Do as much as you can.
 See as much as you can.

-Arrange to sit in on classes, watch ongoing school events, check out the residence halls, or maybe even consider staying overnight in one of the dorms if you can to evaluate accessibility accommodations.
-In short, take a deeper look through the current students–how your student life could turn out to be in the school you are visiting!
+Arrange to sit in on classes, watch ongoing school events, check out the residence halls, or maybe even consider staying overnight in one of the dorms if you can evaluate accessibility accommodations.
+In short, take a deeper look at the current students–how your student life could turn out to be in the school you are visiting!

 Pushing to see and do as much as possible within the day of your visit is good practice.
 This way, you’ll get an idea of what being enrolled in this school will be like.

-And lastly: Visit again!
+Tip #5: And lastly: Visit again!

 You likely won’t be able to dig deeper, get past first impressions, get in on hidden and unexpected facts, and learn otherwise valuable things about a school if you only visit a campus once.
 So don’t just visit once.
 Chances are, your campus tour is arranged for daily tours, so take time to revisit a campus if you can!